How (and when) to use the Ping command in Windows ?

 • The number of packets sent and received: This helps determine if any packets were lost during transmission.

-• The IP address of the remote device: This can be helpful in identifying the device you are having issues with.
+• The IP address of the remote device: This can be useful to identify the device with which you are experiencing problems.

 ping<adresse_ip_ou_nom_d_hôte>